-Our Black and African American students comprise the most disproportionately impacted student population with notable equity gaps across all in four of the five metrics: completion of transfer level math/English, retention persistence from first to second primary semester, completion, and transfer.
-Although Black and African American students do not appear as a DI group in the successful enrollment metric, we have elected to focus the action plans and target outcomes for that metric on this population as well due to our college's commitment to providing local, affordable access to higher education opportunities for Solano County's Black and African American residents (14.8% of the county population).
+Our Black and African American students comprise the most disproportionately impacted student population with notable equity gaps in four of the five metrics: completion of transfer level math/English, persistence from first to second primary semester, completion, and transfer.
+Although Black and African American students do not appear as a DI group in the successful enrollment metric, we have elected to focus the action plans and target outcomes for that metric on this population as well due to our college's commitment to increasing the college-going rate of Black and African American high school graduates in our region and providing local, affordable access to higher education opportunities for Solano County's Black and African American residents (14.8% of the Solano County population).